‘Siesta Key’ Star Madisson Hausburg Dishes On Rocky Friendship With Chloe Trautman

 Juliette, who has also had a rocky friendship with the 23-year-old bar manager, joined Madisson on the video interview with People.
 Both women agreed that since filming for the season ended, their castmate has changed and is “considerate now and changing her life.”

-After the most recent episode of Siesta Key aired, many fans were taking sides as far as who was at fault for the ladies’ fall-out.
+After the most recent episode of Siesta Key aired, many fans were taking sides as far as who was at fault for the falling out.
 Madisson posted a link to her interview on her Instagram, as well as another post about taking sides that received a very positive reaction from fans.

 “Yesss Madison ilyyyy in every episode it makes me so happy.
 Everyone has ups and downs and Madison did what her heart told her to do some friendship grow and some part it’s ok,” wrote one Instagram user.